pixielabs/handbook/02-project-management/02-working-with-designers.md

 e.g. there are no non-standard colours and other design elements such as borders or repeated components are 100% consistent with the style guide.

+If we've already made a decision to use a certain style framework like [Tailwind](https://tailwindcss.com/) we should encourage the designer(s) to just use the colours available there, or to provide a colour scheme in _exactly the same structure_.
+We've found in the past that adding arbitrary colour schemes to Tailwind really restricts the power of Tailwind.

 ## Inconsistent content in designs
 Before thinking about designs, we consider what content in the project is changeable and what is fixed.
 This should inform the designs.
 For example, if a